 Is emancipation possible for you?
 Contact our firm at (201) 561-8441 to find out!

 Once a child is emancipated, the parents no longer have control over decision making for the child and the child no longer has financial support from the parents.

-A child under the age of 18 may become emancipated when:
+A child over the age of 19 may not be emancipated if:

-Frequently, this issue is raised by a support paying parent who wishes to stop paying support, as the parent believes the child no longer needs to be financially supported.
-When the parents do not agree about the child’s independence, a judge may be asked to emancipate the child and release the parent from the obligation to provide child support.
-If this is your situation, please keep in mind that it is never a good idea to stop making payments for court ordered child support without first consulting with a Jersey City emancipation attorney.
+Frequently, this issue is raised by a payor who wishes to stop paying support.
+When the parents do not agree, a judge may be asked to emancipate the child and release the parent from the obligation to provide child support.
+If this is your situation, please keep in mind that you should not stop making payments for court ordered child support without first consulting with an attorney.

 Get more info about emancipation law in New Jersey.
 Contact us online or call (201) 561-8441 for a consultation!